MIT-SPARK/Kimera-VIO/README.md

 # 4. Contribution guidelines

+We strongly encourage you to submit issues, feedback and potential improvements.
 We follow the branch, open PR, review, and merge workflow.

 To contribute to this repo, ensure your commits pass the linter pre-commit checks.